UkoeHB/bevy_simplenet/README.md

 - Client/server channel includes one-shot messages and a request/response API.
 - Client message statuses can be tracked.
 - Clients automatically work on native and WASM targets.
-- Clients can be authenticated by the server (WIP).
+- Clients can be authenticated by the server.
 - Provides optional server TLS.

 Check out the example for a demonstration of how to build a Bevy client using this crate.